damirka/yii2-jwt/README.md

 ## Usage

-There are:

-1. *IdentityInterface* - Interface that must be implemented in your User model
-2. *UserTrait* - Trait which gives you 5 methods for authorization and JWT-management in User model
+There is only one trait - *UserTrait* - which gives you 5 methods for authorization and JWT-management in User model

 Set up: